 - Marriages that lasted over 20 years: support should last between 35%-50% of the length of the marriage

 As you can see, alimony can be an incredibly complicated matter with a considerable number of factors that determine the outcome.
 That is why it is in your best interest to connect with an experienced divorce attorney with the Sklavos Law Firm.
 Our team understands how difficult it can be to fight for the alimony you deserve, which is why we are here to help.
-Whether you are the paying or recipient spouse, we can assist you in the fight for a fair outcome.
+Whether you are the paying or the recipient spouse, we can assist you in the fight for a fair outcome.
 Contact us today to learn how we may assist you during your divorce.